 A great thing about Digital Minimalism is that the author uses many actual examples.
 For instance, the case of Abraham Lincoln retreating in an army retirement house to get some solitude.
 Or Henry David Thoreau for his simple living experiments.

-This is entirely subjective, but I agree with the author that there is a big issue today with digital technologies.
+My opinion is entirely subjective.
+But I agree with the author that there is a big issue today with digital technologies.
 And I especially agree with the part about smartphones.
 I wish smartphones never were invented.
 A lot of people are obsessed with their phones and social media.
 And most people do not realize how much time they spend on this.

 What did I not like?